MultiSafepay/php-sdk/README.md

 $isProduction = false;
 $multiSafepaySdk = new \MultiSafepay\Sdk($yourApiKey, $isProduction);

-$orderId = XXXXX;  // An order ID created and completed previously
+$orderId = XXXXX;  // The order ID of a previously completed transaction
 $refundAmount = new Money(2000, 'EUR');
 $transactionManager = $multiSafepaySdk->getTransactionManager();
 $transaction = $transactionManager->get($orderId);
 $transactionManager->refund($transaction, (new RefundRequest())->addMoney( $refundAmount ) );
 ```

-See [USAGE.md](USAGE.md) and the functional tests in `tests/Functional/Api/Transactions` for examples on how to build full requests.
+For examples of building full requests, see [USAGE.md](USAGE.md) and the functional tests in `tests/Functional/Api/Transactions`.

-## Advanced usage: The Strict Mode
+## Advanced usage: Strict mode
-The SDK is by default initialize in a non-strict mode (by setting its constructor argument `$strictMode` to `false`).
-This strict mode adds additional validations on top of various API requests and API responses.
-In the non-strict mode (the default) some validation errors are skipped.
-In the strict mode, these validation errors throw an exception, which requires you to handle the exception correspondingly.

-For example, take a `ShoppingCart` object that is to be added to an `OrderRequest` object.
-This `ShoppingCart` might be filled with items and each item might have a specific taxrate (referring to the `TaxTables` object).
-Summing up the total price of these items might lead to an amount with more than 2 decimals.
-However, if the e-commerce application requires a payment only of the amount in 2 decimals, this causes a mismatch.
-In the strict mode, this mismatch causes an `\MultiSafepay\Exception\InvalidTotalAmountException` exception.
-However, it depends on the e-commerce application and also the payment gateway to determine how this mismatch should be solved.
-Hence, the exception is only throw when the strict mode is enabled.

-In the tests of the SDK, the strict mode is enabled.
+Strict mode:
+- Adds additional validations on top of various API requests and responses.
+- Validation errors throw an exception, which you need to handle.
+- It is enabled in tests.

+Non-strict mode (default) skips some validation errors.

+**Example:**
+If there is a mismatch between the number of decimal places of the total amount of the items in the `ShoppingCart` object and your ecommerce platform, strict mode throws an `\MultiSafepay\Exception\InvalidTotalAmountException` exception.

 ## Code quality checks
 The following checks are in place to maintain code quality: